-The card_name bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.
+The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 You can use these points to book FREE flights on Southwest AND they also qualify for the 135,000 points you need to earn the Southwest Companion Pass.